FGasper/p5-CBOR-Free/README.md

 # SEE ALSO

-[CBOR::XS](https://metacpan.org/pod/CBOR::XS) exists but is GPL-licensed.
+[CBOR::XS](https://metacpan.org/pod/CBOR::XS) is an older, GPL-licensed CBOR module.
+It implements some behaviors around CBOR tagging that you might find useful.